Jacko88888/Wazuh-on-Zimaos/README.md

 docker exec -it single-node-wazuh.manager-1 bash -lc ' set -euo pipefail

-# If any process holds 1515, kill it
+# Kill any process holding 1515 LISTEN
 for f in /proc/net/tcp /proc/net/tcp6; do
   [ -f "$f" ] || continue
   awk "NR>1{split(\$2,a,\":\"); if (tolower(a[2])==\"05eb\" && \$4==\"0A\") print \$10}" "$f"